westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 ### Using an Emulated Zoned Namespace

-The behavior of a *QEMU*-emulated NVMe ZNS device is fully compliant with the NVMe ZNS specifications, with one exception: the state of namespace zones is not persistent across restarts of the *QEMU* emulation.
+The behavior of a *QEMU*-emulated SSD with ZNS support is fully compliant with the NVMe Zoned Namespace Command Set specification, with one exception: the state of namespace zones is not persistent across restarts of the *QEMU* emulation.
 The state of zones is preserved only as long as *QEMU* is running, even if the guest operating system is rebooted.
 If *QEMU* is restarted and the same backstore file is used, then